bimlu/hls-duration-go/README.md

 - Calculates the total duration of a VOD based on the media segments in the playlists.
 - Supports multiple media variants from the master playlist.

+## Todos
+- Optimize it. no need to fetch all the media manifest. only one is sufficient to calculate the duration.

 ## Installation
 Install the package using go get: